EU 2025 Standby Power Consumption Standards

 Adam J. Fleischer

-The European Union (EU) is preparing to roll out new standby power standards for electronic devices in 2025.
-These regulations will require that the standby power consumption for many types of products be significantly reduced.
+The European Union (EU) rolled out the new EU 2025 standby power consumption standards for electronic devices in 2025.
+These regulations require the reduction of standby power consumption for many types of product.
 The intention is to save billions of dollars in energy costs while also reducing CO2 emissions by millions of tons annually.

-The EU has long been a world leader when it comes to energy efficiency and environmental sustainability initiatives and legislation.
-One area the EU is increasingly focusing on is standby power consumption – also sometimes called “phantom load” or “vampire power” – of electronic equipment and devices.
+The EU has long been a world leader when it comes to European Union energy efficiency standards and environmental sustainability initiatives and legislation.
+One area the EU is increasingly focusing on is standby power consumption, also sometimes called “phantom load” or “vampire power”, of electronic equipment and devices.

 Standby power uses up to 10% of developed nations' electricity.

-Announced in April 2023, the EU’s new 2025 standby power standards are slated to go into effect on May 9th, 2025.
+The 2025 standby power regulation EU went into effect on May 9th, 2025.
 These standards establish more stringent requirements for devices in standby mode, are applicable to more product categories than current legislation, and call for more rigorous testing and reporting procedures.
-The regulations are designed to spur manufacturers to engineer more energy-efficient products, helping to make a positive contribution toward Europe’s greater climate goals.
+The regulations are designed to spur manufacturers to engineer more energy-efficient products, helping to make a positive contribution toward Europe’s greater climate goals and overall European Union energy efficiency standards.

-Standby power requirements are part of the EU’s overarching Ecodesign for Sustainable Products Regulation (ESPR).
+Standby power requirements are now a primary focus of the EU’s overarching Ecodesign for Sustainable Products Regulation (ESPR).
 This regulation sets environmental performance standards for products from their design and manufacturing to their ultimate disposal.
-Under the ESPR, all electronic products sold in the EU must meet specified criteria in numerous areas, including standby power.
+Under the ESPR, all electronic products sold in the EU must meet specified criteria in numerous areas, including EU ecodesign standby power limits.
+This horizontal regulation ensures that as technology evolves, the "vampire power" of new devices, ranging from smart home hubs to motorized furniture, is strictly controlled from the design phase onward.

 The allowed standby power consumption for devices today (under current regulations) is 1 W maximum.
-According to the new 2025 regulations, devices regulated by these standards cannot use more than 0.5 W in standby or off mode (and this will be tightened even further to just 0.3 W max in 2027).
-If a device has a display screen that is active during standby mode, the limit is 0.8 W instead of 0.5 W.
+According to the new EU 2025 standby power consumption standards, devices regulated by these standards cannot use more than 0.5 W in standby or off mode.
+This threshold will be tightened even further to just 0.3 W maximum in 2027 to align with the most stringent European Union energy efficiency standards.
+If a device has a display screen that is active during standby mode, the limit is set at 0.8 W instead of 0.5 W starting in 2025.

-New limitations will also apply to devices with a “networked standby” mode – meaning the device maintains a network connection (e.g., Wifi) even when the product is not being actively used.
-The current maximum consumption for these devices, depending on the product type, ranges from 3 to 12 W. The new 2025 standards will reduce this allowance to 2 to 8 W, with the intention of motivating the development of more energy-efficient networking technologies.
+New limitations will also apply to devices with a “networked standby” mode – meaning the device maintains a network connection (e.g., Wi-Fi) even when the product is not being actively used.
+The current maximum consumption for these devices, depending on the product type, ranges from 3 to 12 W. The new 2025 standby power regulation EU will reduce this allowance to a range of 2 to 8 W in 2025 (with high network availability devices further dropping to 7 W by 2027).
+These updated EU ecodesign standby power limits are intended to motivate the development of more energy-efficient networking technologies and power management integrated circuits.

 The 2025 update will extend the EU’s standby power use regulations to a much wider variety of product categories than before.
 This is because many types of electronic devices that aren’t covered by current regulations are now very common in both homes and businesses, and they have come to contribute significantly to the total amount of electricity used by standby consumption overall.

-Currently, the regulations focus on home appliances and office machinery, such as TV sets, computers and kitchen equipment.
-Under the new 2025 guidelines, additional product categories will be included, such as smart speakers, gaming consoles, motor-operated furniture, automated curtains and blinds, and other devices used in smart home/smart office environments.
+Currently, the regulations focus on home appliances and office machinery, such as TV sets, computers, and kitchen equipment.
+Under the new 2025 guidelines, additional product categories will be included to align with broader European Union energy efficiency standards.
+These include smart speakers, gaming consoles, motor-operated furniture, automated curtains and blinds, and other devices used in smart home/smart office environments.
+All of these must now adhere to the updated EU ecodesign standby power limits.

 New regulations will focus on smart homes/devices